-MITC members receive our bi-monthly newsletter, GlobalView, which includes timely articles on changing international markets, upcoming trade events, member profiles, and key trade statistics.
+Our bi-monthly newsletter, GlobalView, includes timely articles on changing international markets, upcoming trade missions and shows, feature articles on MITC members, and key trade statistics.

 View current issue (PDF)